 - a.
-Students admitted to the degree of PhD shall demonstrate satisfactory progress before the end of the first year of their research degree by submission of a substantial progress report which will be discussed at a formal progress meeting with the supervisory team and an independent assessor.
+All PGRs admitted to the degree of PhD shall demonstrate satisfactory progress before the end of the first year of their research degree by submission of a substantial progress report which will be discussed at a formal progress meeting with the supervisory team and an independent assessor.
 Satisfactory performance in the report and progress meeting by those registered for MPhil in the first instance will normally result in transfer to registration for PhD. - b.
-The progress report shall be of sufficient length to demonstrate the student's understanding of the subject, and ability to pursue doctoral level research. - c.
-Successful completion of the agreed programme of skills development and training will be a condition of progression between each year of study.
+The progress report shall be of sufficient length to demonstrate the PGR's understanding of the subject, and ability to pursue doctoral level research. - c.
+Successful completion of the agreed programme of skills development and training will be a condition of progression between each year of study. - d.

-- d.
 All candidates for the degree of PhD shall maintain a record of their progression and personal development throughout their degree. - e.
-Students who are not able to demonstrate satisfactory progress before the end of their first year of registration, will not be permitted to register for the second year of the degree.
-They may, at the discretion of the supervisory team and independent assessor, be offered the opportunity to submit a thesis for the degree of MPhil. - f.
-At the end of the second year of research the student shall submit a short progress report which will be discussed at a formal progress meeting with the supervisory team and an independent assessor.
-Students who are not able to demonstrate satisfactory progress after two years of registration will not be permitted to register for the third year of the degree, but may be offered the opportunity to submit a thesis for the degree of MPhil. - g.
-Part-time students shall submit a progress report on an annual basis, with a major report occurring after the equivalent of one year's full-time registration.
+PGRs who are not able to demonstrate satisfactory progress before the end of their first year of registration, will not be permitted to register for the second year of the degree.
+They may, at the discretion of the supervisory team and independent assessor, be offered the opportunity to submit a thesis for the degree of MPhil.

+- f.
+Formal progress meetings will then normally be conducted at least annually.
+PGRs who are not able to demonstrate satisfactory progress will not be permitted to continue on the degree, but may be offered the opportunity to submit a thesis for the degree of MPhil. - g.
+Part-time PGRs shall submit a progress report on an annual basis, with a major report occurring after the equivalent of one year's full-time registration.
+PGRs who are not able to demonstrate satisfactory progress will not be permitted to continue on the degree, but may be offered the opportunity to submit a thesis for the degree of MPhil.